 Office: Social Science Centre 4166

 Professor Taylor specializes in urban political economy and Canadian and comparative politics and policymaking, with an empirical focus on historical and contemporary multi-level governance of cities.
 He also pursues parallel interests in municipal campaigns and elections, local public finance, and political geography.
-Prof. Taylor is the first director of Western’s recently launched Centre for Urban Policy and Local Governance.
-He is a non-practicing Registered Professional Planner in the province of Ontario, a Fellow at the Institute on Municipal Finance and Governance at the University of Toronto’s Munk School of Global Affairs, and a member of the editorial board of the Canadian Journal of Local Government.
+Professor Taylor is the director of Western’s Centre for Urban Policy and Local Governance and director of NEST’s Canadian Communities Policy Observatory.
+He is a Fellow at the Institute on Municipal Finance and Governance in the University of Toronto’s Munk School of Global Affairs and Public Policy and a non-practicing Registered Professional Planner.

 Professor Taylor is excited to work with Political Science and Public Administration graduate students on a wide range of topics, including local and metropolitan governance, multi-level governance, public administration, urban politics, urban planning, ideas and institutions, and political geography.

 How does space inflect politics?
 This project employs spatial analysis techniques to examine, first, how urban location and neighbourhood characteristics may influence electoral behaviour, and second, how the relative spatial clustering of groups within ridings may drive political party strategy in national elections.
 Initial research for this project was funded by an Insight Development Grant from the Social Sciences and Humanities Research Council in 2016–19, and further supported by small grants from the Faculty of Social Science.
 A book on place and politics in Toronto, coauthored with Daniel Silver (Toronto) and Jan Doering (McGill), will be published in 2022.